team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Somatic_Variant_calling.md

-# Somatic variant calling
+# Somatic variant calling parameters, annotation filtering and results

 ## Overview

-This document describes the steps taken to identify somatic single nucleotide variants (SNVs) and short INDEL mutations present on whole exome of samples obtained.
-This was done using CaVEMAN and Pindel.
+This document describes the steps taken to identify somatic single nucleotide variants (SNVs) and short INDEL mutations present on whole exome of the biopsied samples.
+This was done using CaVEMAN and Pindel, followed by variant consequence prediction with VEP.
 All samples were checked for evenness of coverage before the variant calling was performed (see [documentation/Coverage_depth_check.md](./Coverage_depth_check.md)).

 All the scripts and code mentioned below can be found in the `scripts` directory.

 ## Results

 MAF file containing the summary of the results of the variant calling can be found in Figshare Project [here](https://figshare.com/projects/A_post-zygotic_disruptive_germline_NFATC1_variant_in_a_patient_with_segmental_cherry_angiomas/254267).

+Raw VCF files containing the flagged and VEP annotated variants calls can be found obtained from the EGA **EGAS00001008212**

 ## Sample Pairs used for somatic calling